 Most patients present to the clinic complaining of a painless testicular nodule or a recent increase in the testis size.
 Physical examination is essential to confirm the suspicion of a testicular tumor.
 The testicular mass should not be separable from the testis and should not be tender.

-Other patients might complain of heaviness or a dull ache.
-Seminomas commonly metastasize through the lymphatic system and patients might present with signs of disseminated disease rather than a testicular mass.
-A supraclavicular mass due to supraclavicular lymph node metastasis can be identified in such patients.
+Other patients might complain of a sensation of heaviness or a dull ache.
+Seminomas commonly metastasize through the lymphatic system; patients might present with signs of disseminated disease rather than a testicular mass.
+These patients may also present with a supraclavicular mass due to supraclavicular lymph node metastasis.

-Germ cell tumors produce beta-human chorionic gonadotropin which can cause gynecomastia in 5% of the cases.
+Germ cell tumors produce beta-human chorionic gonadotropin that can cause gynecomastia in 5% of the cases.

-In a minority of patients, the presenting feature might be scrotal erythema, pain and swelling.
+In a minority of patients, the presenting feature might be scrotal erythema, pain, and swelling.
 This picture might resemble that of acute epididymitis.
-These patients should undergo a full course of antibiotics and if the swelling is not resolved after that, they should undergo further workup to exclude possible testicular tumor.
+These patients should take a full course of antibiotics; if the swelling is not resolved after that, they should undergo further workup to exclude possible testicular tumors.

 Diagnostic Work-up for Testicular Cancer

-Serum alpha-fetoprotein is increased in nonseminomas and in hepatocellular carcinoma.
-An elevated alpha-fetoprotein should be combined with histologic confirmation of a testicular nonseminoma to establish the diagnosis of testicular cancer.
+Serum alpha-fetoprotein is higher in nonseminomas and in hepatocellular carcinoma.
+An elevated alpha-fetoprotein should be combined with histologic confirmation of a testicular nonseminoma to diagnose testicular cancer.

 Beta-human chorionic gonadotropin

-Beta-human chorionic gonadotropin secretion is known to be linked to both types of germ cell tumors, testicular seminomas and nonseminomas.
+Beta-human chorionic gonadotropin secretion is linked to both types of germ cell tumors, testicular seminomas, and nonseminomas.
 Additionally, high levels of beta-human chorionic gonadotropin can cause gynecomastia.
-Similar to alpha-fetoprotein, an elevated level alone is not sufficient to diagnose testicular cancer and should be combined with histologic evidence of a testicular tumor.
+Similar to alpha-fetoprotein, an elevated level alone is insufficient for diagnosing testicular cancer and should be combined with histologic evidence of a testicular tumor.

 Lactate dehydrogenase (LDH)

 LDH has an important prognostic role in testicular cancer but is not specific for testicular seminomas or nonseminomas.
-Its serum concentration correlates with the tumor size, growth and dissemination.
+Its serum concentration correlates with tumor size, growth, and dissemination.

 Imaging studies in testicular cancer

-Ultrasonography is helpful in the evaluation of any scrotal or testicular mass.
-A cystic lesion on ultrasonography is unlikely to be malignant while solid hypoechoic testicular lesions are likely to be seminomas.
+Ultrasonography is helpful for evaluating any scrotal or testicular mass.
+A cystic lesion on ultrasonography is unlikely to be malignant, while a solid hypoechoic testicular lesion is likely to be seminoma.
 Nonseminomas appear as hyperechoic lesions with calcifications and cystic areas.

-Abdominal and pelvic computed tomography (CT) scans are helpful in staging the disease.
-A chest x-ray is also indicated because testicular cancer is known to metastasize early to the lungs.
-Abdominal and pelvic CT scans are usually indicated after the confirmation of the diagnosis of testicular cancer by histology.
+Abdominal and pelvic computed tomography (CT) scans are helpful for staging the disease.
+A chest x-ray is also indicated because testicular cancer can metastasize early to the lungs.
+Abdominal and pelvic CT scans are usually indicated after confirming the testicular cancer diagnosis by histology.

 Histologic examination in testicular cancer

-This procedure has many advantages, it provides enough tissue to establish the diagnosis of testicular cancer, controls the local growth of the tumor, and even if the patient has disseminated disease, the testis should be removed sooner or later because chemotherapy does not reach the testicles.
+This procedure has many advantages.
+It provides enough tissue to establish the testicular cancer diagnosis and controls local tumor growth.
+Even if the patient has disseminated disease, the testis should be removed because chemotherapy does not reach the testicles.

-Histologic examination can reveal a pure seminoma, or a nonseminoma.
-The majority of nonseminomas are in fact mixed seminomas with some seminoma component.
+A histologic examination can reveal a pure seminoma or a nonseminoma.
+Most nonseminomas are, in fact, mixed seminomas with some seminoma component.